Baptiste Giabiconi

-Baptiste Giabiconi (born 9 November 1989) is a French male model, singer, and muse of Karl Lagerfeld from Marignane, France.
-For many years, he was the male face of major fashion houses Chanel, Fendi and Karl Lagerfeld.
+Baptiste Giabiconi (born 9 November 1989) is a French model and singer.
+A muse of Karl Lagerfeld, for many years he was the male face of major fashion houses Chanel, Fendi and Karl Lagerfeld.

-Beginnings
+Early life

 Born in Marignane, Bouches-du-Rhône, Baptiste Giabiconi comes from a Corsican family.
 His father is from Bastia and his mother Marie-France from Calvi, both in Corsica.
 He spent his infancy in Moriani-Plage in the Haute-Corse region very near to Bastia, before moving to Marseille.

 He obtained a Brevet d'études professionnelles (BEP) in the food service industry, and a professional Baccalauréat in "Accueil et Service".
 Then he trained for six months as a mechanical adjustor in Aeronautics, landing a job at Eurocopter, an international helicopter manufacturing and support company.

 Modelling career

 In January 2007, a talent scout seeing him in a Marseille sport club suggested he apply to a local Marseille modelling firm run by a local photographer.
 Giabiconi compiled a modelling file that was sent to a number of modeling agents but with no results and no offers forthcoming.
 He returned to Marseille but continued to model locally.
 In 2008, Giabiconi signed with DNA Model Management New York.

 In the same year Karl Lagerfeld named Giabiconi the male face of Chanel, closing the haute couture house's shows in 2009 with Freja Beha Erichsen and Lara Stone and in 2010 with Abbey Lee and Iris Strubegger.
 In 2010, he appeared in Schwarzkopf ads becoming the face of their products.
 In 2011, he appeared in ads for the German car maker Volkswagen alongside Karl Lagerfeld.
 He was in the campaign for series of parfums, watches and eyeglasses of the brand Karl Lagerfeld.
 He was also the face of the headphone Monster.
 Giabiconi became the face of Coca-Cola Light, alongside Coco Rocha.
 The campaign was photographed by Lagerfeld.

 In 2011, he was the image of Spring-Summer Edition of H&M.